Ashburn, Virginia: Washington Metro

 Ashburn is served by two Washington Metro Silver Line stations.
 After passing through Dulles Airport, the Silver Line enters Ashburn in the median of the Dulles Greenway.
 The first stop in Ashburn is Loudoun Gateway station, with Ashburn station serving as the terminus.
-Originally planned to open in 2018, the opening was pushed back by multiple delays and finally opened on November 15, 2022.
+Originally planned to open in 2016, the opening was pushed back by multiple delays and finally opened on November 15, 2022.

 Emergency services

-Ashburn's fire and emergency medical services are provided by a combination of the volunteers of Ashburn Volunteer Fire-Rescue Department and the Loudoun County Department of Fire, Rescue & Emergency Management.
-AVFRD is a company under LCFR, and serves Ashburn with Stations 6 and 22, which is located next to Loudoun Hospital.
-LCFR operates the 24-7 career Moorefield Station 23, the first of its kind in the county.
+Ashburn's fire and emergency medical services are provided by the Loudoun County Combined Fire and Rescue System.
+Ashburn Volunteer Fire and Rescue Department (AVFRD) is a volunteer company under LC-CFRS, and serves Ashburn with Stations 6 and 22, which are located near Inova Loudoun Hospital.
+LC-CFRS career staff operate Moorefield Station 23, near Ashburn station (Washington Metro).
 The Ashburn area is served by the Inova Ashburn Healthplex Emergency Room at the corner of the Dulles Greenway and Loudoun County Parkway as well as Inova Loudoun Hospital, located less than 2 mi from Ashburn in neighboring Lansdowne, and by larger hospitals in the Washington suburbs and city.